BlockScience/MSML/research_notes/2024-04-15 Guided Example.md

 Investing for retirement is often modeled with monte carlo simulations because of how much path dependence there is.
 The following are the specific facts of the problem:
 - There is only one person of interest in the model, the employee looking to retire.
 - They only have control over the allocation percentages at any given time between bonds and stocks.
-- Any time a trade is conducted, a commission fee of 30 basis points (.30%) will be taken out on both sell orders and buy orders.
+- Any time a trade is conducted, we can assume no comissions or fees, although the model could be enriched by adding this.
 - The returns of both stocks and bonds are assumed to be randomly distributed (although this could of course be extended to get more accurate measures), and can be parameterized by $\mu_s$, $\sigma_s$, $\mu_b$ and $\sigma_b$.
 - The person rebalancing their portfolio rebalances it to a percentage of stocks and a percentage of bonds.
 This percentage will over time change, however, based on how the prices of the assets change!